(Jump to the Amarnath yatra story) [ इसे हिंदी में पढ़ें ]

 The cave where the superhero (Shiva) supposedly narrated the immortality lessons to his wife (Parvati) – the “holy cave” of Amarnath – has become a revered destination for hundreds of thousands of pilgrims.
 The route that Shiva and Parvati took in this legend is the original Amarnath yatra route.

 We were looking for a trek in Kashmir.
 The Amarnath yatra was about to start.
 Everyone suggested we make use of this opportunity.
 We are not too religiously inclined.
 But the prospect of a journey with hundreds of pilgrims and seeing the ice shivling; the world’s most renowned ice stalagmite excited us.

 We got our medical fitness certificates from the government hospital in Anantnag.
-We then went to the TRC (Tourism Reception Centre) office in Srinagar for the actual registration.
+We then went to the TRC (Tourist Reception Centre) office in Srinagar for the actual registration.
 Here we were allocated a date for commencing our Amarnath yatra.

 Choosing our Amarnath yatra route

 We chose the longer route for our Amarnath yatra, from Pahalgam.
 This is the historic Amarnath yatra route, retracing the steps of Shiva and Parvati.
 It is a 45 km trek from Pahalgam to the Amarnath cave.
 We reached the holy cave (this is how the Amarnath cave is commonly referred to) on the third day.

 These days, the first 15 km, from Pahalgam to Chandanwari is just a two-hour drive.
 The actual trek begins only at Chandanwari.